Generic Azor Availability

 AZOR (amlodipine besylate; olmesartan medoxomil - tablet;oral)

 Strength(s): EQ 5MG BASE;20MG, EQ 5MG BASE;40MG, EQ 10MG BASE;20MG, EQ 10MG BASE;40MG [RLD]

 Has a generic version of Azor been approved?

-No. There is currently no therapeutically equivalent version of Azor available.
+No. There is currently no therapeutically equivalent version of Azor available in the United States.

 Note: Fraudulent online pharmacies may attempt to sell an illegal generic version of Azor.
 These medications may be counterfeit and potentially unsafe.
 If you purchase medications online, be sure you are buying from a reputable and valid online pharmacy.
 Ask your health care provider for advice if you are unsure about the online purchase of any medication.

 Patents are granted by the U.S. Patent and Trademark Office at any time during a drug's development and may include a wide range of claims.

 Angiotensin II antagosist 1-biphenylmethylimidazole compounds and their therapeutic use

 Inventor(s): Yanagisawa; Hiroaki & Fujimoto; Koichi & Amemiya; Yoshiya & Shimoji; Yasuo & Kanazaki; Takuro & Koike; Hiroyuki & Sada; Toshio